-Use of Estimates:

-The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of net assets available for benefits and changes therein.
-Actual results could differ from estimates in amounts that may be material to the financial statements
+Use of Estimates - The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of net assets available for benefits and changes therein and disclosure of contingent assets and liabilities.
+Actual results could differ from those estimates.

-Risk and Uncertainties:

-Investment securities, in general, are exposed to various risks, such as interest rate, credit and overall market volatility.
-Due to the level of risk associated with certain investment securities, it is reasonably possible that changes in such risk factors could materially affect participant account balances and the amounts reported on the statements of net assets available for benefits and changes therein.
+Risk and Uncertainties - The Plan provides various investment options to its participants.
+Investment securities, in general, are exposed to various risks, such as interest rate risk, credit risk, and overall market volatility.
+Due to the level of risk associated with certain investment securities, it is reasonably possible that changes in the values of investment securities will occur in the near term and that such change could materially affect participants' account balances and the amounts reported in the financial statements.